forax/write_your_own_java_framework/injector/README.md

    Modify the code that instantiate the `providerClass` to use that constructor to creates an instance.
    Then check that the tests in the nested class "Q6" all pass.

+7. To finish, we want to add a user-friendly overload of `registerProviderClass`, `registerProviderClass(providerClass)` that takes only a `providerClass` and is equivalent to `registerProviderClass(providerClass, providerClass)`.